-help is for the benefit of the vulnerable person we care for, or for ourselves.
+It was an extremely demoralising experience and prompted me to reflect on whether our desire to help is for the benefit of the vulnerable person we care for, or for ourselves.

 As our population ages, the issue of 'care' and the value we place on it, and those that provide it, either in a professional capacity, out of love or out of duty, is an increasingly philosophical and socio-economic problem.

-No-one trains in archaeology in anticipation of a huge salary, but I'm happy to say my work has As a society, I suspect we ascribe attributes to caring professions - such as 'rewarding' or been hugely rewarding in all sorts of other ways. 'worthwhile' - because we actually value this So who knows?
-I don't feel retired, but I am at work so little, both remuneratively and in terms of that stage where I am reflecting on how to spend professional status. any spare time I have - very exciting times with so many opportunities.
+As a society, I suspect we ascribe attributes to caring professions - such as 'rewarding' or 'worthwhile' - because we actually value this work so little, both remuneratively and in terms of professional status.

-We might imagine that these roles are 'rewarding' because people are appreciative and there is an
+We might imagine that these roles are 'rewarding' because people are appreciative and there is an instinctive satisfaction in helping someone, but what if this is isn't the case and there is no 'feel good' reward?